 Encouraging Socialization at Vivage

-Since COVID-19, our team has been extremely conscious of how we encourage socialization.
+Our team has been extremely conscious of how we encourage socialization.
 We understand the benefits of social interaction on healthy aging, but our highest priority is to keep residents, their families, and our team members safe.

 Other ways individuals can stay virtually connected to those they love include: